elkouhen/opa-repo/POLICIES-K8S.md

 }
 ```

-The second part is the CRD (Custom Resource Definition) that embeds the rego file to permit its deployment to Kubernetes.
+The second part is the ContraintTemplate CRD (Custom Resource Definition) that embeds the rego file to permit its deployment to Kubernetes.

 ```yaml
 apiVersion: templates.gatekeeper.sh/v1